crimsonpython24/macos-setup/README.md

 ```

 ### (Optional) Implementing On-Access Scanning
  > There isn't an official on-access scanning (only on linux) because it requires the Linux `fanotify` kernel API (kernel version ≥ 3.8) to block file access at the kernel level.
+On macOS, we simulate on-access scanning using `fswatch` which provides real-time detection but operates in notify-only mode (cannot prevent file access, only detect and alert).

  1. Install `fswatch`:
 ```zsh